ArcMap Interpolation Lab

 Interpolating A Raster from Sample Data Points

-ArcMap has several Spatial Analyst Tools to make raster data.
-This time, use Spatial Analyst Tools -> Interpolate to Raster-> (and choices of IDW, spline, and kriging) to interpolate raster maps from the sample data.
-Try all three methods and experiment with the interpolation parameter settings.
+ArcGIS has several geoprocessing tools to interpolate raster data from point data.
+Try at least IDW, spline, and kriging.
+Especially with IDW experiment with the interpolation parameter settings.
 Be sure to interpolate using the 'z' field, not the 'x' or the 'y' fields.
 (Why can't it figure that out?)

 Visually and mathematically (via the raster calculator) compare three surfaces (from those you created).
 Use Spatial Analyst -> Raster Calculator to compute